 In general, kashering is only effectual to remove non-kosher food which is both absorbed into a utensil and aino ben yomo but is ineffective if there is any tangible residue on the surface of the utensil.
-Of course, all cast iron cookware purchased in a store is aino ben yomo, as the seasoning is applied in the factory before days or weeks the buys the cookware. consumer The question we must address is whether the seasoning is somehow considered to be "tangible".
-The cookware gives all appearances of being clean, and there is not even a trace of grease or oil on the surface; thus, the simple understanding is that the cookware is clean and ready for kashering.
-On the other hand, it is well known that if one scrubs cast iron cookware with soap or detergent, the oil/seasoning will be removed to the point that a of fresh round seasoning İS As such, should the required. consumer possibly be required to do that type of cleaning before kashering?
+Of course, all cast iron cookware purchased in a store is aino ben yomo, as the seasoning is applied in the factory days or weeks before the consumer buys the cookware.
+The question we must address is whether the seasoning is somehow considered to be

+"tangible".
+The cookware gives all appearances of being clean, and there is not even a trace of grease or oil on the surface; thus, the simple understanding is that the cookware is clean and ready f or kashering.
+On the other hand, it is well known that if one scrubs cast iron cookware with soap or detergent, the oil/seasoning will be removed to the point that a fresh round of seasoning is required.
+As such, should the consumer possibly be required to do that type of cleaning before kashering?

 We posed this question to the Av Beis Din, Rav Schwartz Shlita, who ruled that new cast iron cookware does not have to be cleaned before kashering.
-He reasoned that although the seasoning can be removed with soap, it is considered "absorbed" since the surface of the cookware exhibits no trace of the oil/seasoning.
-Thus, the seasoning is baluah/absorbed into the cookware such that it can and must be removed with kashering.
+He reasoned that although the seasoning can be r emoved with soap, it is considered "absorbed" since the surface of the cookware exhibits no trace of the oil/seasoning.
+Thus, the seasoning is baluah/absorbed into the cookware such that it can and must be remo ved with kashering.